intersel/iFSM/README.md

   - Example_Basic.html - the above example in action
   - Example_1.html - simple example of independant buttons using the same machine definition
   - Example_2.html - simple example of submachine delegation.
 It shows how to set conditions on state change according to submachine states.
+  - Example_PushPopState.html - simple example of using the "Push/Pop" capabilities on states.
   - Example_Request - simple example of a 'request' process with a diagram showing the state changes according to the triggered events
   - Example_HSM_calculator - a simple working calculator managed with states and events...